 Each geoprocessing tool has a fixed set of parameters that provide the tool with the information it needs for execution.
 When a tool is used in Python, its parameter values must be correctly set so it can execute when the script is run.
 Once a valid set of parameter values is provided, the tool is ready to be executed.
-Most parameters can easily be specified as strings.
-Some complex parameters can be specified as objects which are easier to work with than long strings.
+Most parameters can be specified as strings.
+Some complex parameters can be specified as objects that are easier to work with than long strings.

-Strings are simply text that uniquely identifies a parameter value, such as a path to a dataset or a keyword.
+Strings are text that uniquely identifies a parameter value, such as a path to a dataset or a keyword.
 In the following code example, input and output parameters are defined for the Buffer tool.
 Note that the tool name is appended with its toolbox alias.
 In the example, two string variables are used to define the input and output parameters to make the call to the tool easier to read.

 arcpy.AddField_management("schools", "school_id", "LONG", "", "", "", "", "NON_NULLABLE")

 import arcpy arcpy.AddField_management("schools", "school_id", "LONG", field_is_nullable="NON_NULLABLE")

 ArcPy returns the output values of a tool as a Result object.
 The result object maintains rich information about the execution of tools, including messages, parameters, and output dataset paths and values.
 These results can be maintained even after several other tools have been run.

 The following examples show how to get the output from a result object following the execution of a geoprocessing tool:

 # Geoprocessing tools return a result object

 # A print function will display the string representation of the output.